Coolest Recycling Drive of 2025

-Since the spring of 2023, New Yorkers for Cool Refrigerant Management has partnered with Sustainable Warwick and Sustainable Hudson Valley to hold recycling drives that focus on refrigerant-containing appliances, especially window air conditioners, refrigerators and dehumidifiers.
+Since the spring of 2023, New Yorkers for Cool Refrigerant Management has partnered with Sustainable Warwick, Sustainable Hudson Valley, Climate Smart New Paltz, Climate Smart Kingston, Chester Conservation Advisory Council and others to hold recycling drives that focus on refrigerant-containing appliances, especially window air conditioners, refrigerators and dehumidifiers.

-Because their refrigerants are such intense greenhouse gases, we believe refrigerant-containing appliances are the most important thing New York residents can ever recycle.
+Because their refrigerants are such intense greenhouse gases, we believe refrigerant-containing appliances are the most impactful recyclables for New York residents.

 Do you have an organization in New York State or beyond that would like to partner?
 The rest of this web page explains how to set up and run a Coolest Recycling Drive.
 We’d be delighted to respond to questions on this topic. ny4cool@gmail.com